When you sign up for a new service or buy a product, don’t forget to ask about nonprofit discounts.

 - Cazoomi SyncApps – Sync and move your data between platforms.
 A 50% discount awaits qualifying nonprofits.

 - Atlassian – Think of tools like Jira, BitBucket, Confluence, and now, Trello.
 Atlassian offers free community licenses to nonprofits.
-Note, they specifically exclude religious, government, and academic organizations.
+Note that they specifically exclude religious, government, and academic organizations.